close

 The race is on: Web3, AI, and super apps with Blake Kuhre

 On this episode of Navigating Forward, Lisa Thee chats with Blake Kuhre, Co-Founder and CEO of SWIM.
 With a background that includes stints at Disney, Meet Group, and ByteDance, Blake has a passion for pursuing the next frontier in tech and entertainment.
 SWIM is a Web3 company with a new product currently in stealth mode, but Blake gives some hints about their direction in his wide-ranging discussion with Lisa.
 Their talk ranges from WeChat to Twitter to AI to synthetic influencers and covers the transition from Web2 to Web3 — including the in-between state we’re in now that’s basically Web2.5.
 With an international perspective based on time, they’ve both spent overseas, Lisa and Blake dig into super apps, decentralization and transparency of transactions, and the current AI race (and how maybe we need a kill switch).
-Find Lisa at https://www.linkedin.com/in/lisathee/ Find Blake at https://www.linkedin.com/in/bkuhre/ and https://swim.eco/
+Find Lisa at https://www.linkedin.com/in/lisathee/ Find Blake at https://www.linkedin.com/in/bkuhre/.

 Transcript